-The CARP Committee has identified Management Measure 3.2: Bacterial Source Tracking as the first priority activity for implementation.
-Because many of the management measures and control actions recommended in this I-Plan address specific potential bacterial sources, results from bacterial source tracking will guide the prioritization and implementation of subsequent activities and allow for wise allocation of limited resources throughout the implementation of the I-Plan.
+Tracking as the first priority activity for implementation.
+Because many of the Management Measures and Control Actions recommended in this I-Plan address specific potential bacterial sources, results from bacterial source tracking will guide the prioritization and implementation of subsequent activities and allow for wise allocation of limited resources throughout the implementation of the I-Plan.

-The ultimate goal of this I-Plan is to restore the XX uses in Segments 2481 CB_03 and CB_04 of the Cole and Ropes Parks beaches by reducing concentrations of bacteria to levels established in the TMDL.
+The ultimate goal of this I-Plan is to restore the contact recreation uses in Segments 2481 CB_03 and CB_04 of the Cole and Ropes Parks beaches by reducing concentrations of bacteria to levels established in the TMDL.
 The TMDL identified potential regulated and unregulated sources of the indicator bacteria Enterococcus.